ThomasAUB/poulpe/README.md

   return 0;
 }
 ```
-**A class can be an emitter and a receiver at the same time.**
+** - A class can be an emitter and a receiver at the same time.**
-**A class can emit an unlimited number of signals to an unlimited number of receivers.**
+** - A class can emit an unlimited number of signals to an unlimited number of receivers.**
-**A class can receive an unlimited number of signals from an unlimited number of emitters.**
+** - A class can receive an unlimited number of signals from an unlimited number of emitters.**

 The signals are sent by reference which means that if they are received as non const reference, the receivers are able to modify the signals on the fly.